nbostech/wavelabs-client-api/README.md

 # WavelabsClientApi

 Welcome to "wavelabs_client_api" gem.
-This gem is a wrapper to communicate with Wavelabs Server API.
-Using this wrapper we can easily send request to Wavelabs Server API.
-This release supports only User Registration Module:
+It is flexible wrapper to communicate with Wavelabs Server API.
+Using this library you can easily interact with Wavelabs Server API.
+This release supports User Registration Module:

     1. Sign Up
     2. Sign In